Harpreet-95/ToolSmithAI/README.md

 ToolSmithAI is a simple task interpreter that converts natural language input into structured task instructions.

 It identifies:
-- The main task (e.g., send email, generate report)
+- The main task (e.g., send email, generate report, set reminder)
 - The frequency (daily, weekly, monthly)

 ## Features